davidonete/tiled_integration_plugin/tilemaps/custom-properties.md

 - **SeparationPerSubElevation:** Value to determine how separated (in the Z axis) are the layers based of the SubElevation custom property.

-You can download a predefined set of Custom Properties which includes all the above properties following this guide:
+A predefined set of Custom Properties is available to download and apply to your Tiled project, which includes all the above properties.
+You can set it up by following this guide:

 **1.-** Download the predefined custom properties from [here](https://davidonete.github.io/tiled_integration_plugin/assets/other/tiled-custom-properties.json)